 Blogs | Expat Stories

-Buying antibiotics in Southeast Asia
+Buying Antibiotics in Southeast Asia

 Having easy access to antibiotics may seem like a convenient option when you’re living or travelling abroad, but it can lead to greater health issues further down the line.

-While the overuse of this form of medication is a global problem, the practice is particularly concentrated in Southeast Asia, where the popular misconception that antibiotics can cure any illness can make them the ‘go-to’ treatment.
+Buying antibiotics in Southeast Asia, While the overuse of this form of medication is a global problem, the practice is particularly concentrated in Southeast Asia, where the popular misconception that antibiotics can cure any illness can make them the ‘go-to’ treatment.

 In many countries throughout the region people are able to freely source such medication via the Internet, local pharmacies, general outlets and even market stalls.